snuq/Snu-Photo-Manager/Readme.md

 * Image edits: rotate (and straighten), crop, image border overlays (frames).
 * All editing features apply to videos as well.
 * Video conversions (reencoding using presets).
+* Collage creation from any number of photos.
 * Exporting with watermarks and resizing, export to a folder or FTP.